tsongpra/portfolio/FinalPart3.md

 3) Page 3

 I changed 4 things on this page: (1) Added more explanation what PISA Score abbreviates for, (2) Explain the reason why Finland is highlighted?, (3) Removed the English Proficiency and Region Bar on the top because of irrelavance, and (4) Changed the layout of the page from the text above the visualization to the text placed on the side of visualization.

 <img src="Final_Page3.JPG">

 4) Page 4

-I changed 2 things on this page: (1) Highlighted Finland as we already mentioned it from the previous page, (2) Changed the layout of the page to the text placed on the side of visualization.
+I changed 2 things on this page: (1) Highlighted Finland as we already mentioned it from the previous page, (2) Changed the layout of the page to the text placed on the side of visualization as it would facilitate the readers read the webpage more easily.

 <img src="Final_Page4.JPG">